 Since 1997, incoming first-year students at Appalachian State University have been asked to read a book as part of their orientation to the university.
 By participating in the Common Reading Program, students establish a common experience with other new students that will help develop a sense of community with their new environment and introduce them to a part of the academic life they are beginning at Appalachian.
 This program is an exciting facet in Appalachian's orientation of new students to life on campus.

-Rising - physical copies at Belk Library (link opens in new window)
+Belonging - physical copies at Belk Library (link opens in new window)